 The whole area is well kept and you get that special oriental feel in the market.
 There are several important historical structures in this area.

 One of them is the Ottoman era Kapi Mosque, built in 1658.

-Otherwise, the whole area is full of character and charm despite the fact that, at times, it also seems a bit neglected.
+Otherwise, the whole area is full of character and charm, despite the fact that it also seems a bit neglected.
 But, that very unique atmosphere is so appropriate as a perfect setting for such magnificent historical structures.

 One more interesting place to see in Konya is the Martyrs Museum.
 This museum is close to the Mevlana Museum.